arkency/posts/posts/2014-08-09-can-rubymotion-and-facebook-sdk-play-well-together.md

 ## Login logic

 We have to handle login state now.
-For the very beginning we can just change navbar title for our application to change when user logs in and out.
-Let's make it simple in `MainController` class:
+On the very beginning we can just set navbar title for our application to be changed when user logs in and out.
+Let's do it in `MainController` class:

 ```
 #!ruby